-- A. Hired as a farm laborer for one year by John Alexander Thomson

-- B. May 12, 1828, "Agreement between Thomson & Scovil for labor" in TCNHS Archives

-- IV.
-Clara Doner

-- A. As referenced in the Furnishings Plan, she may have been a hired launderer.
-She "bills 'Mr. Cololes (sic) for washing, asking that the money be sent to her via Gilbert Doner."39

-- V. Payments to individuals for their labor, possibly involved in the building of the Main House (from John Alexander Thomson's Account Book at the Vedder Research Library)40
+- V. Payments to individuals for their labor, possibly involved in the building of the Main House (from John Alexander Thompson's Account Book at the Vedder Research Library)37

 - A. July 4, 1812 (see appendix)

 - "Paid Ham & Mr. Farlain for sawing"

 - "Paid Nixon Blk man for laborer"

 - "Paid Tyler for laborer"

 - Aaskin(?)

 - P. Dederick

 - Denis Wright

 - The names of Nixon and J. Girth are repeated throughout the ledgers